bc-discord/bc-discord.github.io/pages/balisong/maintenance/stop_system/stop_system.md

 When the stop pins lie in the blade, that is a <ins>tang pin</ins> system.

-{% include image_strip.html urls="tang_pins.jpg" description="Example of pressed tang pins on a Jimpy Sentinel." %}
+{% include image_strip.html urls="tang_pins.jpg" description="Example of pressed tang pins on a Jimpy Sentinel." credits="Jimpy Designs, https://www.jimpydesigns.com/shop/p/jimpy-sentinel" %}

 This system outperforms zen pins on longevity (on a single charge) when the pins match the HRC of the handles; soft-on-soft interaction wears down the least material compared to hard-on-hard interaction.
 Two variants exist for tang pins: